ArminPretorius/ArminPretorius/README.md

 # Hi there! 👋

-I'm Armin, a software developer based in South Africa.
-I'm passionate about building tools and applications that help solve real-world problems and make people's lives easier.
+I'm Armin, a South African software developer with a passion for building tools and applications that solve real-world problems and make people's lives easier.
+Recently, I've also ventured into game development.

 # 💻 Technical Skills